wal99d/FluidDataEncoder/README.md

 Bit 0 Encdoing Timing diagram ![alt tag](http://i.imgur.com/xA3C6Cj.png) Bit 1 Encoding Timing diagram ![alt tag](http://i.imgur.com/K14GC7u.png)

-Also, External interrupt with raising edge was used to keep track of interrupts gereated by Flowmeter readings, for that some varible was used as a counter.
+Also, External interrupt with raising edge was used to keep track of interrupts gereated by Flowmeter readings, for that some variable was used as a counter to validate the readings as Bit 1 or 0.

 ##TODOS:
 *Dataflow control mechanisim*